HardisonCo/.github/international/burkina-faso/bf-health/hms-agt/index.md

 ## Integration Points

-This document outlines how HMS-AGT is integrated with bf_Health systems in Burkina Faso.
+This document outlines how HMS-AGT is integrated with bf-health systems in Burkina Faso.